John P. Stevens High School Varsity Tennis Team, 2015

 The form was questionable, but the love was real.

-So, the HydraCourt vision became more than just hydration.
+So, the vision became more than just hydration.

 My goal is to build a hyper-focused tennis brand for real players who see the sport as a lifestyle.
-To fuel performance on-court,
+To fuel players and their love for the game.

 All while building a community that feels like you're playing high school tennis again.
 A community we call